Crown-Commercial-Service/DataSubmissionServiceAPI/README.md

 # Data Submission Service API

+An API layer that manages and exposes data on CCS frameworks.
+This service ingests submissions and create invoices for business done each month against each active framework.

+Admin users are able to use this tool to create new users and associate them with suppliers.
+These users will then be able to use [the frontend application](https://github.com/dxw/DataSubmissionServiceAPI) to submit their information.

 Various parts of the system are documented in `/docs` and also as part of the [Service Manual for the service](https://github.com/Crown-Commercial-Service/ReportMI-service-manual).